 Price levels: As a reminder, adding a price level to your supplier requires creating a price level "for purchasing" and not "for sales".
 Of course, the default Purchase has already been created for you.

-Uploading my template .csv file to erplain Once the file is edited and saved from Google Sheets, you can upload it to erplain from the menu Parameters > Import data > Browse file > Import suppliers
+Uploading my template .csv file to erplain Once the file is edited and saved from Google Sheets, you can upload it to erplain from the menu Settings > Import data > Browse file > Import suppliers